top of page

 Will there be chocolate to taste?

 Yes!
-Anyone who purchases a ticket will be able to taste chocolate samples from vendors.
-With your ticket you'll get a wristband that allows you entrance into two locations with chocolate vendors, plus there will also be chocolate tasting and educational classes you can join throughout the day.
+With your ticket you will enter into the Love Community Center where you can interact with chocolate vendors offering samples at their booth.
+Plus there will be chocolate tastings and educational classes you can join throughout the day.
 All are included in your ticket price.
 Make sure you check the schedule in advance for classes and tasting.
-Vendors will be available Friday from 4:00-7:00 and Saturday from 9:00-12:30 and 1:30-5:00 to share their samples at their booth, and sell their hand-crafted chocolates.

 Can I buy chocolate?